- New expanded foyer entry space

 - Renovation of sanctuary space

-Second Church is known for its hospitality.
+Second Church in Danville, IL, is known for its hospitality.
 For more than 100 years, this church has been a cornerstone in the community, attracting people from all ages and stages of life within a 30-mile radius.
 In 1983, Second Church purchased a building on the outskirts of town.
-After a 2000 remodel, attendance doubled.
+After a remodel in 2000, attendance doubled.
 Even after a fourth service on Sundays, the church was bursting at the seams, and there was little space for people to fellowship before or after services.

-“Second Church is known as a fun, relational, and welcoming church,” says Greg Snider, project developer for Aspen.
-“They love people into the congregation.
+“Second Church is known as a fun, relational, and welcoming church,” says Greg Snider, project developer for Aspen Group.
+“They love people into their congregation.
 But the more they grew, they didn’t have the space to do this as well.
 We knew adding lobby space to their building would be essential to their future growth.”

 Along with helping people connect by adding generous lobby space, Second Church also converted its old gym into a new venue for a Next Gen service so that young adults could feel a part of the congregation.

 “We have a tremendous ministry for children and youth,” says Mentzer.
 “What happened though is these teenagers didn’t have anything after they graduated.
 We know the statistics of young people leaving the church.
 We wanted to address this need so we followed the research, and we visited churches that we felt were reaching Millennials well.”